edp8489/edp8489.github.io/_posts/2022-08-31-joint-margin-methods.md

 $$ MS_{bolt} = \frac{P_{tu}}{P_{bolt}} - 1 $$

+Safety factors are only applied to the portion of the external load carried by the bolt; factors are not applied to the preload since uncertainty is already accounted for when calculating the min/max values.
+Using the Shigley equations to derive the bolt strength margin ends up applying the safety factors to the entire bolt load, including the preload.
+This is appropriate since variations due to uncertainty (and relaxation, thermal effects, etc) are not accounted for.

 $$ MS_{sep} = \frac{(P_0)_{min}}{SF_{sep} P_{sep}} - 1 $$

+The form of the separation margin equation is identical to the one we derived using the Shigley equations (inclusion of the fitting factor aside), with the only major difference being the use of nominal preload (Shigley) vs minimum preload in the numerator.

 ### NASA STD 5020 (rev A or newer)
 A complete rewrite of the methodology presented in this document occurred in Rev A. First, you calculate two theoretical loads, ***P'_***, to determine which will occur first: joint separation or bolt rupture.
 Margin calculations apply safety factors to the full external load and use the applicable ***P'_*** value as the allowable strength.